sbi-dev/sbi/README.md

 Clone repo, then set environment variable ```LFI_PROJECT_DIR``` to local directory.

-You can install all the dependencies using the `environment.yaml` file to create a conda environment: `conda env create -f environment.yaml`
+You can install all the dependencies using the `environment.yml` file to create a conda environment: `conda env create -f environment.yml`

-Alternatively, you can install via `setup.py` using `pip install -e.`
+Alternatively, you can install via `setup.py` using `pip install -e.` To install development and testing dependencies, if you use bash use `pip install -e .[dev,test]` while if you use zsh do `pip install -e .\[dev,test\]`.

 Also uses https://github.com/bayesiains/nsf for general density estimation, but that directory is included here so you don't need to get it separately (will hopefully be a pip installable package soon, and in PyTorch master some day).